 Price: Room rates typically range from £270 – £580 per night for double occupancy.
 Check Inver Lodge prices here to find the best rates for your dates.

 Address: Lochinver, Sutherland IV27 4LU

 Location: Located in little Lochinver on a hill.
 It is about a 12 minute walk or 3 minute drive to the town center.

-Tips: Ask for a window table for breakfast to enjoy scenic views with your morning coffee.
+Tips: Ask for a window table for breakfast (or dinner) to enjoy scenic views with your morning coffee.